jlitte7/KingSeat/README.md

 4. Once you have 2+ teams with enough players, start a league series
 5. Play through a 12-game series with player selection

+**Note**: Duplicate team and player names are automatically prevented

+### Track Your Personal Bags (My Stats)
+1. Tap **📊 My Stats** from home
+2. Choose how you want to track:
+   - **Quick Log**: Tap In/On/Miss buttons for each throw during practice
+   - **Log Match**: Track a full game with opponent scores
+3. View your stats dashboard to see:
+   - Accuracy percentages and current streaks
+   - Four-baggers and performance history
+   - Match records (if logging full games)
+4. Tap the settings icon to:
+   - Link your profile to a Clubhouse player (prevents duplicate names)
+   - Enable syncing with team stats (optional)
+   - Configure tracking preferences

+**Tip**: Link to a Clubhouse player to ensure your stats are tracked correctly across all games and avoid duplicate names in the system.

 ### View Stats (CornholeIQ)
 1. Tap **📈 CornholeIQ** from home
 2. View all players ranked by performance